Former Member Of Trump's State Department Arrested For His Role In Capitol Hill Riot

-Category: World Politics Hits: 3According to the FBI affidavit obtained by the New York Times, Klein was still employed by the State Department on January 6th and held a Top Secret security clearance.
+Category: World Politics Hits: 4According to the FBI affidavit obtained by the New York Times, Klein was still employed by the State Department on January 6th and held a Top Secret security clearance.
 Now he's been arrested for assaulting multiple Capitol Hill police officers and one with a dangerous weapon.
 A reminder that Trump hired only the best people.
 Source: New York Times The F.B.I. said on Thursday that it had arrested a former State Department aide on charges related to the Jan.
 6 attack on the Capitol, including unlawful entry, violent and disorderly conduct, obstructing Congress and law enforcement, and assaulting an officer with a dangerous weapon.
 The former midlevel aide, Federico G. Klein, who federal investigators said in court documents was seen in videos of the riot resisting officers and assaulting them with a stolen riot shield, is the first member of the Trump administration to face criminal charges in connection with the storming of the Capitol by a pro-Trump mob.
 He worked on Donald J. Trump’s 2016 presidential campaign and began working at the State Department just days after Mr. Trump’s inauguration in January 2017, according to a financial disclosure form he filed as an executive branch employee.

 Read more https://crooksandliars.com/2021/03/former-member-trumps-state-department